geoportti/geospatial-challenge-camp/source/tabs/partners.rst

 We offer
 --------

-- New digital solutions to real-world health and well-being problems
+- New digital solutions to real-world sustainable mobility and transportation problems
 - Working with young talented researchers and novel data processing
 - Refined and new digital high-value data sets
 - Stronger professional networks with location and tech experts